carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 - When creating a chart, what components do I have to work with?
 - Which chart components are easier for people to perceive accurately?
-- How can graphical elements and their visual properties support a chart's message?
+- How can chart components support a chart's message?

 ::::::::::::::::::::::::::::::::::::::::::::::::